 [after Vazquez's debut at Carnegie Hall]

-In addition to these orchestras with whom he has forged a very close relationship, he has performed with practically all the major orchestras as soloist and sometimes as a guest conductor.
-Mr. Vázquez is one of the few pianists in the world that can play and conduct from the piano, and in fact he was the first Mexican to do so with Beethoven’s Concertos, Gershwin’s Rhapsody in Blue and Ponce’s Concerto.
+In Mexico, Mr. Vázquez has performed with practically all the major orchestras as soloist and sometimes as a guest conductor.
+He presented the Mexican premier of Samuel Barber's piano concerto in 2014 and he is also one of the few pianists anywhere that regularly plays and conducts from the piano, being the first Mexican to do so with Beethoven’s Concertos, Gershwin’s Rhapsody in Blue and Ponce’s Concerto.

-Mr. Vázquez made his debut with the National Symphony Orchestra of Mexico at Bellas Artes Palace performing Rachmaninoff's 3rd Piano Concerto with only 21 years of age, and since then his engagements in festivals, concerts, competitions, and opera companies have taken him to Asia, Europe, South America, and the United States.
-In the last years, his career has expanded into orchestral and operatic conducting.
-In 2009 Mr. Vázquez founded Juventud Sinfónica de Monterrey - Monterrey's Symphonic Youth - an orchestra comprised of the most outstanding musicians from his hometown.
+Mr. Vázquez made his debut with the National Symphony Orchestra of Mexico at Palacio de Bellas Artes performing Rachmaninoff's 3rd Piano Concerto with only 21 years of age, and since then his engagements in festivals, concerts, competitions, and opera companies have taken him to Asia, Europe, South America, and the United States.
+Later in 2009 he founded Juventud Sinfónica de Monterrey - Monterrey's Symphonic Youth - an orchestra comprised of the most outstanding musicians from his hometown.

 Mr. Vázquez was born in Monterrey in 1984 and by the time he finished his conservatory studies in this city in 2006 he had already received the National Youth Award from hands of the Mexican President, the Civic Merit Medal, the State Youth Award, and a scholarship from the National Endowment for Culture and Arts.
 He then continued his education in New York and Madrid.